 Filing separately might mean receiving more in support, but you may also pay more in taxes.
 This is just one example of how all aspects of the divorce should be considered so you get the very best outcome for your situation.

 You have a few options when it comes to how you file your taxes.
-If you have already filed for divorce and the case is ongoing, you may file jointly with your spouse.
+If you have already filed for divorce and the case is ongoing, then you may file jointly with your spouse.
 That is because you are still considered legally married under the law.
 The same would be true if the two of you are separated but no divorce Decree has been signed.

 Note that for two divorcing couples to file jointly, both spouses must agree.